A new characterization of symmetric $H^+$-tensors and $M$-tensors: Preliminaries

-From Theorem \ref{theo:H_plus_SOS}, it follows that a symmetric $H^+$-tensor is also a PSD tensor.
+From Theorem \ref{theo:H_plus_SOS}, it follows that an even order symmetric $H^+$-tensor is also a PSD tensor.
 On the other hand, symmetric $H^+$-tensors can be characterized using the notion of diagonally dominant tensors (see Definition \ref{def:dd_sdd}).
-Most of the work related to $H^+$-tensors makes use of the diagonal dominance property~\cite[see, e.g.,][]{huang2019iterative,li2014criterions,li2017programmable,wang2017new, zhao2016criterions}.
-We will also make use of this property in this work.
-The definitions of diagonally dominant tensors and generalized diagonally dominant tensors are given below.
+Most of the work related to $H^+$-tensors makes use of the diagonal dominance property~\citep[see, e.g.,][]{huang2019iterative,li2014criterions,li2017programmable,wang2017new, zhao2016criterions}.
+We will also make use of this property in our results; hence, we present some related definitions.